-Material for this biography was gathered in Italy in the late 1970's from letters, books, magazine articles and interviews with many of the principal characters including several missionaries to Italy, Rev. Del Rosso himself (1890-1985) and members of his family.
+Material for this biography was gathered in Italy in the late 1970s from letters, books, magazine articles, and interviews with many of the principal characters including several missionaries to Italy, Alfredo Del Rosso himself (1890-1985), and members of his family.
 Several of those interviewed for the book have since died.

 Rev. Cerrato was of Italian ancestry and the Board of General Superintendents had prevailed on him to accept this assignment even though he felt no call to missionary service.
 They felt that Cerrato might be able to move into the cultural and linguistic situation more quickly than would someone without an Italian heritage.
 After wrestling with the decision for several agonizing months, he finally did pray through on going to Italy -- but he committed to only two years with the understanding that at that time he would be replaced by a career missionary.

 Before the arrival of the Cerratos, Del Rosso confided to Elio Milazzo that he could not see himself retiring.
 He felt the work was too important to flounder while an American (even if he did have Italian blood) attempted to learn the language and become acculturated.
 Besides, it was not all that abnormal for someone approaching retirement age to become protective and even possessive of an organization he founded and directed.
 As a result, the Cerrato family was not greeted with an open-arms welcome and handed the key to the city.
 However, Cerrato was as strong-willed as Del Rosso and he quickly earned the respect of the elder man.